Diophantine Geometry over Groups VIII: Stability

-\item"{(2)}" $(x_2,p,q_2,a)$ is a rigid or a strictly solid specialization of one of the rigid or solid limit groups in the graded diagram of $\Sigma(x,p,q,a)$. \endroster
+\item"{(2)}" $(x^0_2,p_0,q^0_2,a)$ is a rigid or a strictly solid value of one of the rigid or solid limit groups in the graded Makanin-Razborov diagram of $\Sigma(x,p,q,a)$.
+In case it is strictly solid, it is the shortest in its strictly solid family. \endroster

+First, for each completion, $Comp(z,x,p,q,a)$, that is placed in the initial level of the diagram, we collect all its test sequences that extend to values that satisfy properties (1) and (2).
+By the techniques that were used in constructing formal limit groups (section 3 in [Se2]), with these test sequences and their extended values it is possible to associate (canonically) a finite (possibly empty) collection of graded limit groups that have a similar structure as (graded) closures of the completions $Comp(z,x,p,q,a)$.

-With the completion, $Comp(z,x,p,q,a)$, we associate the collection of all the sequences: so that for each $n$, the corresponding specialization satisfies conditions (1) and (2), and the sequence: $\{(z(n),x_1(n),p(n),q_1(n),a)\}_{n=1}^{\infty}$ forms a (graded) test sequence with respect to the given (graded) completion $Comp(z,x,p,q,a)$.
-By the techniques used to analyze graded formal limit groups, presented in section 3 of [Se2], with this collection of sequences it is possible to canonically associate a finite collection of (graded) closures, through which they factor.
-We will denote these graded closures, $Cl_i(x_2,z,x_1,p,q_1,q_2,a)$ (note that these closures are graded with respect to the parameter subgroup $<q_1,q_2>$).
-We continue to the next (third) step of the iterative procedure only with those closures that are proper closures of the completion, $Comp(z,x,p,q,a)$, we have started this branch of the second step with.
+With each of the completions that are placed in the initial level of the diagram, $Comp(z,x,p,q,a)$, we associate the collection of all the sequences: so that for each $n$, the corresponding value satisfies conditions (1) and (2), and the sequence: $\{(z(n),x_1(n),p(n),q_1(n),a)\}_{n=1}^{\infty}$ forms a (graded) test sequence with respect to the given (graded) completion $Comp(z,x,p,q,a)$.
+In addition we require that for every index $n$, the lengths of the values of fixed set of generators of the vertex groups in the abelian decompositions that are associated with all the levels of the completion, $Comp(z,x,p,q,a)$, except for its terminal level, are at least $n$ times longer than the lengths of the values $q_2(n)$.

+By the techniques that are used to analyze graded formal limit groups, that are presented in section 3 of [Se2], with this collection of sequences it is possible to canonically associate a finite collection of limit groups that have the same structure as (graded) closures of the initial completion, $Comp(z,x,p,q,a)$, through which they all factor.
+These limit groups are obtained from the completion $Comp(z,x,p,q,a)$ by possibly adding roots to abelian vertex groups in the abelian decompositions that are associated with the various levels of the completion, $Comp(z,x,p,q,a)$, and replacing the terminal rigid or solid limit group of $Comp(z,x,p,q,a)$ (with respect to the parameter subgroup $<q>$), with a rigid or solid limit groups with respect to the parameter subgroup $<q_1,q_2>$.

+We will denote the finitely many limit groups that are associated with all these sequences, $DQCl_i(x_2,z,x_1,p,q_1,q_2,a)$ (note that they are graded with respect to the parameter subgroup $<q_1,q_2>$).

-We further look at all the specializations, $(x_2,z,x_1,p,q_1,q_2,a)$, that satisfy conditions (1) and (2), and do not factor through any of the (finite set of) closures, $Cl_i(x_2,z,x_1,p,q_1,q_2,a)$.
-With this collection of specializations we can associate a canonical finite collection of maximal limit groups, $M_j(x_2,z,x_1,p,q_1,q_2)$, which we view as graded limit groups with respect to the parameter subgroup $<q_1,q_2>$.
+We further look at all the values, $(x_2,z,x_1,p,q_1,q_2,a)$, that satisfy conditions (1) and (2), and do not factor through any of the (finite set of) limit groups, $DQCl_i(x_2,z,x_1,p,q_1,q_2,a)$.
+By section 5 in [Se1], with this collection of values we can associate a canonical finite collection of maximal limit groups, that we denote $\{M_j(x_2,z,x_1,p,q_1,q_2)$\}, which we view as graded limit groups with respect to the parameter subgroup $<q_1,q_2>$.